sunlightlabs/earwig/docs/internal.rst

 Be sure to invoke ``attempt.mark_attempted``, so that the engine doesn't continue to attempt to dispatch the message to the plugin.

+Plugins may also register URLs with the Earwig API, so that the plugins may recieve callbacks from the third party service.